bweatherson/demons/latest-export.md

 The principle I just stated is backwards looking.
 It says that the chooser must think that the decision is for the best when they make it.
 It doesn't say much about how they come to make that decision, or whether the decision makes sense given the views the chooser has at the start of deliberation.
 That's by design.
 Decision theory is the theory of when decisions can be defended.
 Or, at least, that's what I'll argue in this book.

 I'm mostly going to be concerned with a special class of decision problems: those involving demons who have spectacular predictive powers.
 These have been a particular focus of decision theorists for the last half-century.
 In keeping them center stage I am, in this one respect at least, following tradition.
 But I will make use of the principle that our theory of how to make decisions when demons are around should be consistent with our theory of how to make decisions when demons are not around.
-And the motivations for the two parts of the theory should be consistent as well.
+And the motivations for the parts of the theory that do and do not engage with demons should be consistent as well.
 This turns out to be a somewhat substantive constraint.

 Demons predict what other people will choose, make moves accordingly, and these moves make a difference to the consequences of other choices.
 That's to say, demons behave just like the rational players in orthodox game theory.
 Interacting with demons is, at a fairly deep level, playing games with them.
 So we should expect game theory to have something to tell us about how those interactions go.
 This isn't a novel point; I owe it to William @Harper1986.
 But it is going to be central to the plot of this book.